 STUDENTS (ANY): What’s that?
 Yeah, it’s pretty keen up at the school.
 I mean, we can be cows to each other too, but most of the time we have loads of fun.
 Joking, talking about boys, and, you know, studying (when we have to).

 THE PORTER: I’m the school porter, that’s right.
-All tugging of forlocks and yes ma’am, and no ma’am, and as you please, ma’am.
-I even has to call these girls ma’am.
+All tugging of forelocks and yes ma’am, and no ma’am, and as you please, ma’am.
+I even have to call these girls ma’am.
 Most of the time they don’t even know I exist.
 Doesn’t stop ‘em ordering me around if they want something though.
 Ungrateful too.
-Never a please or a thankyou.
+Never a please or a thank you.
 Still, it’s a living.